 (If you’re not Brazilian, you can read about it in this HuffPo link and see our girls’ protest!)

 And you wonder why women won’t speak out?

 I know talking about rape is hard, awkward and uncomfortable, but if we don’t do it, how are we supposed to help those who need our help?
 How do we even know who needs our help, if people are too scared and ashamed to ask for help?
-Maybe some of you will be reading this and thinking, “This has nothing to do with me, I’ve never been raped.
+Maybe some of you are reading this and thinking, “This has nothing to do with me, I’ve never been raped.
 I don’t know anyone who’s been raped.”
 Guess what, fella, you do!
 Statistically, you do know someone who’s been raped.
-More than one person.
+More than one person, most likely.
 You just haven’t a clue about it.

-I was reading about Rape Statistics for this, and I came across an old link and countries like France and the US had a much higher number of rapes than South American and African countries.
-And it made me think of something I always here, “Wow, there are so many rapes in the US.”
-As if we don’t have an equivalent number of rapes here.
+I was reading about Rape Statistics for this and I came across an old link, and countries like France and the US had a much higher number of rapes than South American and African countries.
+And it made me think of something I always hear, “Wow, there are so many rapes in the US.”
+As if we don’t have an equivalent (or even higher) number of rapes here.
 What they have that we don’t is AWARENESS.
 They have an awareness month, for crying out loud.
 What about us?
-They have “more rapes” because more people report it and they have better statistics.
-In countries no one ever, ever, ever talks about rape, a country in which you go to school, you barely have sex ed, but rape is not once mentioned, you don’t have awareness, campaigns, sexual assault centers, who’s going to talk about it?
+They have “more rapes” because more people report it and they have more accurate statistics.
+In countries in which no one ever, ever, ever talks about rape, a country in which you go to school and barely have sex ed, but rape is not once mentioned, you don’t have awareness, campaigns, sexual assault centers, who’s going to talk about it?
 Who’s going to be there for people who need it?
 Who’s going to reach out for help?

 So, I speak out in my humble blog, even though it’s not much, it’s still awareness.

 Now, like in my suicide post, I’d like to debunk a few rape myths, if you guys are still with me.